Acidburn0zzz/Dazzle/README.md

 # Note on this fork:

-This fork adds compatibility for FreeBSD systems, originally a patch written by aXon (https://github.com/aXon/Dazzle).
-I made minor changes to the patch and patched it against upstream master.
-Will probably support this as long as my server stays on FreeBSD =)
+This fork adds compatibility for FreeBSD & OpenBSD systems, and is based on a patch written by aXon (https://github.com/aXon/Dazzle).
+I made some improvements to his work and patched it against upstream master.
+I will probably support this as long as my servers stay on the BSD's. =)

-# Note for FreeBSD users:
+# Note for BSD users:

 Before using this program, you are required to have installed bash.